evertontech/exercicios-do-uri/README.md

-# exercicios_do_uri
+# Exercícios do URI
-Repositório destinado a exercicios do uri
+Repositório destinado a exercicios do URI